brianbegy/brianbegy/README.md

   * I'm going to make mistakes.
     * I expect you to tell me when that happens.
       * Yeah, it might be hard, but I'm counting on you.

 ## Metrics

 * I like to count things.
   * Story points help us understand our capacity and our velocity.
   * Bug counts tell is if we have a quality problem.
   * Production support tickets tell us where we need to improve the system.
-  * Peformance metrics ensure our products work the way we need them to.
+  * Performance metrics ensure our products work the way we need them to.
   * Monitoring ensures we aren't the last to learn about a problem.
 * I don't want to be ruled by metrics, but they let us stay on top of the chaos.
 * If our metrics ever seem to be driving the wrong behavior, we need to stop and talk about it.
 See [Feedback](Feedback)